SWX Stock Overview

 Growing Profit Margin: SWX's current net profit margins (3.4%) are lower than last year (7.7%).

 Past Earnings Growth Analysis

-Earnings vs Industry: SWX earnings growth over the past year (27.3%) exceeded the Gas Utilities industry 26.4%.
+Earnings vs Industry: SWX had negative earnings growth (-44%) over the past year, making it difficult to compare to the Gas Utilities industry average (10.2%).

 Return on Equity

 High ROE: SWX's Return on Equity (4.3%) is considered low.

 Long Term Liabilities

 Financial Position Analysis